 IMO is also executing global technical cooperation projects to support the capacity of States, particularly developing States to implement and support energy efficiency in the shipping sector.

 Below you will find some frequently asked questions about IMO's work to reduce GHG emissions from shipping.

 A historical overview of IMO's work can be found here.

 Which energy efficiency requirements has IMO already adopted?

 IMO is the only organization to have adopted energy-efficiency measures that are legally binding across an entire global industry, applying to all countries.

 IMO has established a series of baselines for the amount of fuel each type of ship burns for a certain cargo capacity.
 Ships built in the future will have to beat that baseline by a set amount, which will get progressively tougher over time.
 By 2025, all new ships will be a massive 30% more energy efficient than those built in 2014.
-The "phase 3" requirements are currently under view, with a view to strengthening the requirements - this comes under the candidate measures in the IMO initial strategy on reduction of GHG emissions from ships.
+The "phase 3" requirements have already been reviewed and will be strengthened - this comes under the candidate measures in the IMO initial strategy on reduction of GHG emissions from ships.

 Under the energy-efficiency regulations, existing ships now have to have an energy efficiency management plan in place, looking at things like improved voyage planning, cleaning the underwater parts of the ship and the propeller more often, introducing technical measures such as waste heat recovery systems, or even fitting a new propeller.

 The energy-efficiency requirements were adopted as amendments to MARPOL Annex VI in 2011 and they entered into force on 1 January 2013.
 The regulations make mandatory the Energy Efficiency Design Index (EEDI) mandatory for new ships, and the Ship Energy Efficiency Management Plan (SEEMP) is made a requirement for all ships.